njersch/mission-control/README.md

 2. Add a new property `SchedulerConfig.CALENDAR_ID` and set the value to the ID of your Google calendar.
 This will allow you to easily [block time on your calendar](#block-time-on-your-calendar) for your to-dos.
 You can find the ID of your calendar in your calendar settings.
 If you want to use your main calendar, enter the email address of your Workspace account, for example `max@example.com`.
 2. Add a new property `InboxImporterConfig.EMAIL_ADDRESS` set the value to the email address of your Gmail account.
 This will allow you to [add to-dos remotely](#create-a-new-to-do-from-your-other-devices) by sending yourself an email.
 2. Optionally, override any of the default settings defined in `apps_scipt/config.js` by setting additional properties.
+2. Open the spreadsheet, open the `Custom` menu at the top and click `Install triggers if needed`.
+This will install Apps Script triggers to keep your backlog up to date in the background.

-To quickly open your to-do list and add items from Chrome's address bar, also install the 'Mission Control' Chrome extension:
+To quickly open your to-do list and add items from Chrome's address bar, also install the Chrome extension:

 1. Deploy the apps script project above as a [web app](https://developers.google.com/apps-script/guides/web#deploy_a_script_as_a_web_app).
 Make sure the web app is accessible only to you.
-2. Download the `chrome_extension` folder to your computer.
-If you like, you can rename the folder to something else.
+2. Download the `chrome_extension` folder in this repository to your computer.
+You can rename the folder to something else if you like.
-2. Open `config.js`.
+2. Open `config.local.js`.
 2. Replace the value of `WEB_APP_DEPLOYMENT_URL` with the URL to the deployment above.
 2. Replace the value of `SPREADSHEET_ID` with the ID of the spreadsheet you created above.
 You can find the ID in the URL of your spreadsheet: `https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit`
 2. Open Chrome and go to `chrome://extensions`.